 FINANCIAL AID AND SCHOLARSHIPS

 Campus financial aid, with the exception of federal work study, is applicable abroad.
-Whether or not you have ever received financial aid, you should investigate this possibility by contacting Miesha Williams (study abroad contact) in the Sacramento State Financial Aid Office.
+Whether or not you have ever received financial aid, you should investigate this possibility by contacting Joy Fisher (study abroad contact) at the Student Service Counter located on the first floor of Lassen Hall.
 Students also are encouraged to investigate and apply for scholarships for their study or research abroad.
-A listing of specific scholarships and scholarship resource information, with websites, is available on the Office of Global Education website.
-For individual advising and application information on scholarships/grants for study or research abroad, you should contact Dr. Jack Godwin in the Office of Global Education.
+A listing of specific scholarships and scholarship resource information, with websites, is available on the International Programs and Global Engagement website at www.csus.edu/oge/study-abroad/Study-Scholarship.html.

 Students are responsible for arranging their own housing for their stay in Sydney.
 The UTS Housing Service offers affordable accommodation options to suit a wide range of requirements.
 All campus accommodation (student residences) are self-catered and close to supermarkets, restaurants and services.
 They are shared apartments (two, three, four or five-bedroom apartments with a common living room, kitchen and bathroom facilities) or studio apartments (a self-contained area including bedroom, bathroom and kitchen facilities).

 The Housing Service also can provide students with information on temporary housing in either a hotel or youth hostel where they can stay while looking for other off-campus housing.
 These hotels and hostels offer discounted rates to university students and staff, subject to availability, and provided they are booked using the accommodation provider’s online form.
 Students are encouraged to apply at least 2 weeks before departure.

 Many students rent private accommodation close to the university, so the Housing Service also maintains a database of private listings offering choices in private houses and apartments in Sydney.